Office: JSCBB D218

 B.S., University of Virginia, Biomedical Engineering (2011)

-Our group works at the intersection of chemistry, soft matter physics and bioengineering to rationally design colloidal and super-colloidal particles for a range of applications.
-We have three guiding objectives: (i) to understand how particles interact in and out of equilibrium and, in turn, how to tailor their nanoscale and microscale properties (e.g., size, shape, composition) to control their behaviors; (ii) to apply insights from (i) to create collections of complex colloids that interface with biology and perform complex tasks (e.g., actuate and release encapsulated payloads); and (iii) to integrate our pipeline of new materials into microfluidic and other devices to enable the development of new diagnostic technologies and therapeutic strategies.
+Our group is broadly interested in biosensing and drug delivery.
+The distinguishing approach we take is through engineering particle systems, especially those that interface with biology and controllably respond to external stimuli.
+We work at the intersection of materials, soft matter physics and bioengineering to rationally design colloidal and supracolloidal particles for a range of applications.
+We take inspiration from nature, which efficiently assembles matter across length scales that encode a rich variety of behaviors when stimulated by energy.
+We have three guiding objectives, to: 1) understand how particles interact in and out of equilibrium and, in turn, how to control their behaviors by tailoring their nano and microscale properties such as shape, size and composition; 2) apply new insights to create collections of "smart" particles that perform useful tasks such as actuate and release encapsulated payloads; and 3) integrate our pipeline of new materials to advance biosensing and drug delivery by developing new diagnostic and therapeutic platforms for a variety of indications.